johanberntsson/ozmoo/documentation/manual/manual.md

 If you have Ozmoo installed on your own computer, you can download a Blorb archive of AIFF versions of the sound files from: https://ifarchive.org/indexes/if-archive/infocom/media/blorb/

-The individial sound files must be extracted from the archive.
+The individual sound files must be extracted from the archive.
 For blorb files there are various tools, such as rezrov, available: https://ifarchive.org/indexes/if-archiveXprogrammingXblorb.html

 The AIFF files should be moved to a folder that is later included with the -asa switch when using the make.rb script to build the game.
 Make sure that the filenames follow the pattern described above (starting with 003.aiff).